What are Superfoods? You've probably seen the term "superfood" on the packaging or heard it used to reference menu items and diet supplements.

 As a result of their high nutritional value, Chia seeds reduce the risk of osteoporosis, improve bowel movement, and slow the aging process.

-Adding Chia seeds to your diet can help you lose weight because they make you feel full quicker, making you less likely to overeat.
+Adding Chia seeds to your diet may help you lose weight because they make you feel full quicker, making you less likely to overeat.

 These delectable berries are loaded with phytonutrients that fight free radicals (agents that cause aging and cell damage).